 When recovering debts, the Bank applies a wide range of recovery instruments and strategies depending on the type and amount of the relevant debt.
 For recovery, the Bank applies both internal and external forms of recovery.
-In the event of the unsuccessful recovery of debts from clients or a failure to conclude an agreement with the client, the Bank performs the hard collection of receivables depending on the collateral type of the receivable and financial conditions of the client, or the Bank writes off the receivable if the costs of collection exceed the amount receivable.
+In the event of the unsuccessful recovery of debts from clients or a failure to conclude an agreement with the client, the Bank performs the hard collection of receivables depending on the collateral type of the receivable and financial conditions of the client, or the assignment or write-off of a receivable (if conditions for writing-off of a receivable are met).
 Large or specific debts are solved by the Bank's specialised internal team in cooperation with the Legal department and other specialised units.